 It’s not uncommon to see a landing page for a mobile app to be just one section, which has a picture of the app and links to Google Play / App Store.
-I suppose in a certain context that works out well, but for this collection, I am focusing on brandable designs.
+I suppose in a certain context, that works out well, but for this collection, I am focusing on brandable designs.

 Click on the images for a full preview!

 We’re going to start with Naxos, a beautifully put-together template with 3 variations for the homepage hero section.
 One is a standalone image, the other is a slideshow (fading images in the background), and the last is a video background.
-The video background will use the YouTube URL that you provide; creating a really nice presentation effect.
+The video background will use the YouTube URL you provide; creating a nice presentation effect.